bhanumalhotra123/Automate-boring-stuff-with-python/README.md

 # Automate-boring-stuff-with-python
-> This repo contains the learning from the book Automate-boring-stuff-with-python by AL SWEIGART
+> This repo contains my learnings from the book Automate-boring-stuff-with-python by AL SWEIGART